Heath1979/Happy-Heath/README.md

 - [Convertio](https://convertio.co/) for file conversion to PNG, WEBP.
 - [Lucid](https://lucidchart.com) for creating the ERD.
-- [Perplexity AI](https://www.perplexity.ai/) for breaking down Python concepts and models and explaining the relationships.
+- [Perplexity AI](https://www.perplexity.ai/) for breaking down Python concepts and models and explaining the relationships, and helping with JavaScript on search field.
 - [LogoDesign](https://logodesign.ai/) for generating brand logo to be used as the Favicon.
 - [Favicon](https://favicon.io/) to create favicon.
 - [Image resizer](https://imageresizer.com/) to resize avatar images to thumbnails.